dolittle/Documentation/Source/content/en/docs/concepts/overview.md

 - [JavaScript SDK repository](https://github.com/dolittle/javascript.sdk)
 - The connection between the runtime and the SDKs is managed through [gRPC](https://grpc.io/) calls, defined in our [Contracts repository](https://github.com/dolittle/contracts)

-The Event Store is implemented with [MongoDB](https://www.mongodb.org/).
+The Event Store is implemented with [MongoDB](https://www.mongodb.org/), and the resources -system give you access to a tenanted MongoDatabase for easy storage of your read-cache.

 ## What's next
 - Read about [Events]({{< ref "events" >}})